Sport & Entertnmnt Mgmt (SPTE)

 Concepts, knowledge, and operational procedures associated with managing public assembly facilities.

-Examination of the Olympic Games, a mega sport and tourism event and its impact on the sport, entertainment, hospitality and tourism sectors.
+Examination of the Olympic Games, a mega sport and tourism event, and its impact on the sport, entertainment, hospitality and tourism sectors.

-Cross-listed course: HRTM 781
+Cross-listed course: HTMT 781

 This course examines financial information necessary to perform the usual duties and responsibilities associated with sport facilities, programs and organizations.